awsdocs/aws-cost-management-user-guide/doc_source/edit-emea-payment-method.md

 AWS Europe charges your default payment method automatically at the beginning of each month\.
 If that charge doesn't process successfully, you can use the console to update your payment method and make a payment\.
 **Note**
-If you pay by SEPA direct debit, AWS provides you with your invoice and initiates the charge to your payment method the following day, or the invoice due date, whichever is latest\.
+If you pay by SEPA direct debit, AWS provides you with your invoice and initiates the charge to your payment method either the following day or the invoice due date, whichever is latest\.
 It can take up to 5 business days for your payment to succeed\.
 For more information, see [Managing Your SEPA Direct Debit Payment Methods](manage-debit-emea.md)\.

 1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/home\#/](https://console.aws.amazon.com/billing/home)\.